Synternet/pubsub-rust/README.md

 Welcome to the documentation for the Rust SDK for the Data Availability Layer!
 This SDK allows seamless integration with our Data Availability Layer solution, enabling you to leverage real-time data streams in your Rust applications.
 With the Rust SDK, you can unlock the power of the Data Availability Layer and harness real-time insights for your data-driven projects.

-[pubsub-rust](https://github.com/SyntropyNet/pubsub-rust) is a Rust library for the Syntropy DataMesh project that enables you to subscribe to existing data streams or publish new ones.
-This library is built on top of the NATS messaging system and provides a convenient way to integrate your Rust applications with the Syntropy DataMesh platform.
+[pubsub-rust](https://github.com/SyntropyNet/pubsub-rust) is a Rust library for the Syntropy Data Availability Layer project that enables you to subscribe to existing data streams or publish new ones.
+This library is built on top of the NATS messaging system and provides a convenient way to integrate your Rust applications with the Syntropy Data Availability Layer platform.

 # Features